-Community involvement activities in support of the USEPA will be provided by the OU-3 Respondents, as requested by USEPA.
-The USEPA will provide information and direction regarding this item as the OU-3 investigation progresses and will largely focus on communications with community members and other stakeholders as OU-3 related milestones and associated submittals/information become available.
+Community involvement activities, to support the USEPA, will be provided by the OU-3 Respondents, as requested by USEPA.
+The USEPA will provide information and direction regarding the need for support within the community as the OU-3 investigation progresses.
+The support will largely focus on communications with community members and other stakeholders as OU-3 related milestones and associated information becomes available.